mozilla-services/socorro/docs/gettingstarted.rst

 See :ref:`webapp-chapter` for additional setup and running the webapp.

 See :ref:`processor-chapter` for additional setup and running the processor.

+See :ref:`crontabber-chapter` for additional setup and running crontabber.

 .. _gettingstarted-chapter-updating: